allamatti98/The-Lady-Boutique/README.md

-This Web Application was built with Javascript (React JS) and Python (Django)
+This Web Application was built with Javascript (React JS) and Python (Django) by me, Dayan Allamatti aka Allamatti98 aka Grandmaster